ashleychontos/pySYD/docs/usage/intro.rst

 .. note::

-   Please keep in mind that we have extensively tested most (if not all) options but we are constantly adding new ones, which ultimately might break something.
+   Please keep in mind that, while we have extensively tested a majority of our options, we are continuously adding new ones and ultimately, something might break.
 If this happens, we encourage you to submit an issue here and thank you in advance for your help!

 -----

-Command-line help
+CLI help
-#################
+########

-To give you a glimpse into the insanely large amount of available features, open up a terminal window and run the help command for the main pipeline mode, `run` (aka :mod:`pysyd.pipeline.run`), since this mode inherits all command-line parsers:
+To give you a glimpse into the insanely large amount of available options, open up a terminal window and enter the help command for the main pipeline execution (`run` aka :mod:`pysyd.pipeline.run`), since this mode inherits all command-line parsers.

 .. code-block::